Alice Frisca

-Alice Frisca (March 7, 1900 – January 24, 1960) was the professional name of Alice Mayer, an American pianist.
+Alice Frisca, born Alice Mayer (March 7, 1900 – January 24, 1960), was an American pianist.

 Early life

-Alice Mayer was from San Francisco, California, the daughter of Benjamin Mayer and Eva Mayer.
-Her stage name was a reference to that city.
-As a young woman, she won the MacDowell Prize from the California Federation of Music Clubs.
+Alice Mayer was born in San Francisco, the daughter of Benjamin Mayer and Eva Mayer.
+Her stage name was a reference to the city of her birth.
+In 1920, she won the MacDowell Prize from the California Federation of Music Clubs.
 She was a student of Pierre Douillet, Clarence Eddy, and Leopold Godowsky.

 Career

-She made her Paris debut in 1920, and was honored with a medal for a concert she gave in 1921 in Paris, a benefit for French and Belgian artists in need after World War I. "She has a conspicuously neat and fluent technique," noted critic Alfred Kalisch, writing in The Musical Times of her London debut in 1921, "and a touch of no little charm."
-Her New York debut a few months later drew similar critical appreciation, though the New-York Tribune scoffed that "Miss Frisca evidently mistakes force for brilliance," and said that she "more nearly resembled a noisy amateur than a professional pianist."
+She made her Paris debut in 1920, and was awarded a medal for a concert she gave in 1921 in Paris, a benefit for French and Belgian artists in need after World War I. "She has a conspicuously neat and fluent technique," noted critic Alfred Kalisch, writing in The Musical Times of her London debut in 1921, "and a touch of no little charm."
+Her New York debut a few months later drew similar critical appreciation, though the New-York Tribune said that "Miss Frisca evidently mistakes force for brilliance," and said that she "more nearly resembled a noisy amateur than a professional pianist."

 Personal life

-Alice Frisca married businessman Ralph Kirsch in New York, and left behind her performing career.
+Alice Frisca married businessman Ralph Kirsch in San Francisco on December 28, 1922; she subsequently retired from her performing career.
 Her husband's nephew, Harold C. Schonberg, was the Pulitzer Prize-winning chief music critic at The New York Times from 1960 to 1980; he cited her as his first piano teacher and an important early influence on his understanding of music.
-Alice Mayer Kirsch died in 1960, aged 59 years, while in Puerto Rico with her husband.
+Alice Mayer Kirsch died of a heart attack in 1960 while accompanying her husband on a trip to Puerto Rico.